 National Council of People Living with HIV in Tanzania (NACOPHA) is a national grassroots-based organization of all individuals recognized through organized groups, Clusters and Networks of People living with HIV (PLHIV) in Tanzania.
 NACOPHA leads as a unified voice of PLHIV, coordinates efforts of PLHIV in the national HIV response led by the Government of Tanzania.

 NACOPHA, a non-profit organization, was established to promote meaningful involvement of PLHIV with the support of TACAIDS.
 The Constitution of NACOPHA provides the major objectives and functions of the Council and the vision, mission and core values.
+For more detailed tips.
 NACOPHA has a clear structure spanning from the General Assembly, the governing Board to the Secretariat staff and ultimately to the district and ward PLHIV clusters.
+For additional details, refer to these.
 The total number of registered PLHIV members is 640,483 (406,838 women and 233,645 men) which is estimated to be 43% of the total PLHIV number in Tanzania.

 NACOPHA has been able to attract the attention of the Government Ministry, Departments and Agencies (MDAs), the Parliament, key international development partners particularly PEPFAR/USAID, Global Fund, and UN family.
 A number of other organizations, private companies both local and international, also engage NACOPHA as a key ally in HIV response.
 NACOPHA applies bottom- up approach for engaging policy and development actors, partners and collaborators at various levels.